tobben1998/scrypto/defi_fund/README.md

 ```

-You have not created the esstial components and, and are ready to go through a simple  example so show how it works.
+You have now created the essential components and are ready to go through a simple example to show how it works.

 ## Simple Example

 You have already created a fund with 100usdt on acc2.
-Swap 20 of them to dogecoin.
+Swap 20 of them for Dogecoin.

 ```sh
 resim set-default-account $acc2 $pk2
 resim call-method $fund trade_radiswap $usdt 20 $pool_doge_usdt --proofs 1,$fund_manager_badge
 ```

-you will now have 80 usdt and 199.9 doge. you can verify by doing.
+You will now have 80 usdt and 199.9 doge.
+You can verify by doing:

 ```sh
 resim show $fund
 ```

-switch to acc3 and deposit to the fund in ish the same ratio as the fund. for example 40usdt and 100doge
+Switch to acc3 and deposit to the fund in ish the same ratio as the fund. for example 40usdt and 100doge
-If your account does not hold the tokens needed you ca use the radiswap component to get the correct tokens.
+If your account does not hold the tokens needed, you can use the radiswap component to get the correct tokens.

 ```sh
 resim set-default-account $acc3 $pk3
 resim run transactions/deposit_usdt_and_doge_acc3.rtm
 ```

-you hva noe deposited to the fund and recived 49 share tokens.
-One share tokens has bee taken as a fee. you can verify by doing.
+You have not deposited to the fund and received 49 share tokens.
+One share token has been taken as a fee.
+You can verify by doing:

 ```sh
 resim show $acc3
 resim show $fund
 ```

-The fund manager can now do trades with all the funds, but he have not acces to witdraw them.
+The fund manager can now do trades with all the funds, but he has no access to withdraw them.
-Lets do some trades with the fund manger, and chekd the fund again
+Let's do some trades with the fund manager and check the fund again

 ```sh
 resim set-default-account $acc2 $pk2